department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/product/background.md

 ### 3) "Search my record" usability findings
 October 2021

-After the dark launch of ["Search my record,"](https://www.myhealth.va.gov/mhv-portal-web/search-my-record) the My HealtheVet UCD Team evaluated "Search my record" for usability and did research with Veterans.
+After the dark launch of ["Search my record,"](https://www.myhealth.va.gov/mhv-portal-web/search-my-record) the My HealtheVet UCD Team did a research study with Veterans and provided recommendations for usability fixes to the UI.
+(MHV's UCD Team was not involved in the original design and development of "Search my record.")

 [View the “Search my record” usability findings.](https://xd.adobe.com/view/1ddcbf09-eae3-4d64-89bf-2d9e9d548f38-488f/)